 Through a combined research and training program with Weill Medical College of Cornell University, Columbia University has been one of the major neuroendovascular fellowship training programs in the United States with CAST accreditation.
 He is immediate past chairman of the Neuroendovascular Surgery Advisory Council, a multidisciplinary collaboration among Radiology, Neurosurgery, and Neurology to define appropriate cognitive and technical training in neurointervention.

 Dr. Meyers married his wife, Jennifer, in 1991.
 Jennifer holds a master’s degree in Nursing Administration and previously worked in the Pediatric Intensive Care Unit at Cincinnati Children’s Hospital.
 They raised four children: Bianca, Sydney, Philip, and Samantha in Scarsdale, New York.
 They currently have two grandchildren: Nina and Quinn.

-It is an honor for the SNIS to have Dr. Duckwiler as this year’s Grant Hieshima Luminary Lecturer.
+It is an honor for SNIS to have Dr. Meyers as this year’s Grant Hieshima Luminary Lecturer.